 Step 1: Create Sample Data in MongoDB

-.
+We'll first create a sample collection named people that contains information like name and age.
 You can run the following commands to insert the sample data into MongoDB.

 Sample Data: